 Healthcare Chief Operating Officer (COO) Job Description Template

-A healthcare chief operating officer (COO) is a senior executive responsible for overseeing the daily operations of various departments in a medical organization.
-They work closely with the CEO to plan and carry out improvement initiatives.
+A healthcare chief operating officer (COO) is a key member of the senior management team, responsible for overseeing and implementing the daily operations strategy of a medical organization and its various departments.
+They work closely with the CEO to plan and carry out improvement initiatives, and can have a significant influence on the culture of your workplace.
 If you’re working to fill this important position in your facility, you’ll need a first-rate COO job description to reach qualified candidates.

 Choosing a senior executive to help lead your organization can be a daunting task, so we’ve crafted this template to help you find the right person for the job.
 As you use this template, be sure to adapt the descriptions to fit your organization’s needs.
 Refer to the tips in each section to optimize your posting and attract as many high-quality candidates as possible.